Liyan06/ChartMuseum/README.md

 ## Overview

 **ChartMuseum** is a chart question answering benchmark designed to evaluate reasoning capabilities of large vision-language models
 (LVLMs) over real-world chart images.
-The benchmark consists of 1162 *(image, question, short answer)* tuples and exclusively targets at questions that requires non-trivial text and visual reasoning skills.
+The benchmark consists of 1162 *(image, question, short answer)* tuples and exclusively targets at questions that requires non-trivial textual and visual reasoning skills.
 The dataset is collectively annotated by a team of 13 researchers in computer science.

 <p align="center">
     <img src="assets/figure-main.png" width="970">